krnese/AzureDeploy/OMS/MSOMS/Solutions/recoveryservices/README.md

 If you **dont** have an existing OMS Log Analytics Workspace, the template will create and deploy this for you.

-## Deploying the Azure Recovery Services Solution
+## Deploying the Azure Recovery Services Analytics Solution

 ### Follow these instructions to deploy solution into an existing - or new Log Analytics Workspace